seznam/szn-select/README.md

 ```

 This will include the polyfill only if the browser needs it, therefore the
-users of modern browsers won't be slowed down by downloading more JavaScript
+users of modern browsers won't be slowed down by downloading additional
-that they don't need anyway.
+JavaScript that they don't need anyway.

 Next you will need to include the polyfill for missing DOM APIs for IE 9-11
 and Edge 12-16.